Navixy IoT Logic API

 To ensure a clear picture of the basic IoT Logic API capabilities, let's create your first flow.

-The following example demonstrates how to create a complete flow with three nodes that sends data to Navixy.
+The following example demonstrates how to create a complete flow with 4 nodes that sends data to Navixy.
 This flow will:

 1. Collect data from specified devices